CATS AVAILABLE FOR ADOPTION

 Pockets is also very playful and good at keeping himself occupied with toys.
 He loves to empty out his toy box then carry toys around.
 Pockets is learning to play fetch with fuzzy balls, but sometimes forgets to bring them back to you!

-We haven't had success integrating Pockets with other cats.
-We think he was most likely raised as an only cat and didn't learn 'kitty etiquette.'
-So he needs a home as the only pet.
-Because Pockets is timid, he also needs a home that is quiet to moderately active without young children now or in the future.
+We would love to see how Pockets does with another like-minded kitty.
+When first coming into our care, we did not have much success integrating Pockets with other cats.
+We think he was most likely raised as an only cat and did not learn kitty etiquette.
+He gets very lonely when his human companions are away from home so having a feline buddy might be good for him.
+Pockets needs a quiet home without young children now or in the future.
 He will also do best in a home that will be relatively stable over time (e.g., without lots of moving around).

 Pockets was found outdoors covered in scabs and sores, and had a very thin coat with patches of missing fur.
 He was infested with fleas and had developed a secondary bacterial skin infection.
-His skin has healed and his coat is growing back nicely.
-He still scratches so we are trying various treatments to remedy his allergies.
-If Pockets is adopted before we finish assessing his allergies, SPCA will continue to cover his vet costs until the best solution is found.
+His skin has healed and his coat has grown back so he is now a fluffy boy.
+Pockets has had occasional bouts of skin irritation so we think he has other allergies, possibly to food or environmental allergens.

-If you would like to learn more about Pockets and help us care for him, please consider being his Guardian Angel.
+If you would like to learn more about Qian and help us care for her, please consider being her Guardian Angel.

 Ruby loves being around people and always wants to be where the action is.
 She follows her foster mom around everywhere.
 When she hears the door-bell ring, she runs to the door to greet whoever is there.
 Ruby is a very polite and well-behaved kitty who always uses her scratching posts and never jumps on the kitchen counter.
 Her favorite past-time is being brushed, which she loves even more than her treats.
 And speaking of treats, she is probably the only cat you'll find who stands up on her back legs to beg for treats!